 Don’t Let the Heat Catch You Off Guard

+In addition to these tips, homeowners can also clear the A/C drain line, which we talked about in this post.
 To those on the outside looking in, summer may seem like a year-round event in Florida.
 Of course, people who live here know that the temperatures are only going to soar when the summer months roll around.
 Keeping your AC system in optimal shape all year long is the key to staying comfortable, and these pre-summer AC maintenance tips can help you do just that.